Subaru-PFS/doc/services/services.rst

 ToC
 ======

-When accessing to https://pfs.ipmu.jp/, you will get newest list of contents in this server.
+When accessing to https://pfs.ipmu.jp/, you will get the newest list of contents in this server.

 LDAP account manipulator